Four Flies on Grey Velvet: Plot

-After researching Roberto and Nina's history, Arrosio visits Villa Rapidi, a psychiatric facility.
-He speaks with a doctor about an unnamed patient diagnosed as a homicidal maniac.
+Arrosio visits Villa Rapidi, a psychiatric facility, and speaks with a doctor about an unnamed patient diagnosed as a homicidal maniac.
 When this patient's father suddenly died, the psychotic symptoms inexplicably disappeared, and the patient was discharged.
-Later, while trailing the unidentified patient, Arrosio is ambushed and murdered with a poison-filled syringe.
+Later, while trailing the unidentified patient in a subway station, Arrosio is ambushed and murdered with a poison-filled syringe in a bathroom stall.

-Meanwhile, looking at family photos, Dalia notices a strange similarity between a photograph of Roberto and another one whose subject the audience can't see.
-The killer suddenly appears and stabs her to death.
-The police use optography to generate an image of the last thing Dalia saw before death but only get a blurry picture of four dark smudges against a gray background.
-The technician says the image looks like "four flies on gray velvet."
+Just as Dalia begins to suspect the killer's identity, the killer appears and stabs her to death while she is alone in Roberto's house.
+The police use optography to generate the last image Dalia saw before death but only obtain a blurry picture of four dark smudges against a grey background.
+The technician says the resulting image resembles four flies.

-Knowing the killer will likely come for him next, Roberto waits with a gun in his darkened home.
-Roberto's friend Godfrey calls, but the line suddenly goes dead.
-Just then, Nina arrives home.
+One night, Godfrey advises Roberto to wait in his house with a gun, deducing that the killer will come for him next.
+As Roberto waits in the dark, Godfrey calls to check on him, but the call is cut off.
+Shortly afterwards, Nina arrives home.
 Roberto urges her to leave for her safety, but he notices Nina's pendant necklace.
-It is a fly enclosed in glass, and as it swings, it gives the appearance of several flies on a grey background.
+It is a fly enclosed in glass, and as it swings, it gives the appearance of several flies.

-As Roberto realizes Nina is the killer, Nina grabs Roberto's gun and shoots him in the shoulder.
-Holding Roberto at gunpoint, Nina explains that her physically and mentally abusive stepfather committed her to the Villa Rapidi asylum.
-His death cured her condition but left her frustrated because she had wanted to kill him.
-Because Roberto bears a striking resemblance to her stepfather, Nina decided to torment and murder Roberto as a surrogate for him.
-She married him and planned the elaborate, cruel game she had played with him.
-Nina repeatedly shoots Roberto, but Godfrey arrives, distracting Nina so that Roberto can knock the gun from her hands.
-Nina speeds away in a car, but she crashes into the back of a truck.
-The truck's rear bumper decapitates her, and the car explodes in a mass of flames.
+As Roberto realizes Nina is the killer, she grabs his gun and shoots him in the shoulder.
+Holding Roberto at gunpoint, Nina explains that because her abusive stepfather wanted a son at all costs, he forced her to wear boys' clothing and ultimately committed her to the Villa Rapidi asylum.
+His death cured her condition but robbed her of the chance to enact revenge, leaving her frustrated.
+After Nina met Roberto, who bore a striking resemblance to her stepfather, she plotted to torment and murder Roberto as a proxy for her stepfather.

+Nina repeatedly shoots Roberto until Godfrey arrives, distracting Nina before Roberto knocks the gun out of her hands.
+As Nina flees, Roberto tells Godfrey that he has realized that the protagonist of his nightmares was actually Nina.
+Nina speeds away in Roberto's car but crashes into the back of a truck.
+The truck's rear bumper decapitates her, and the car explodes into flames.